 Attackers manipulate AI agent inputs to override instructions, extract sensitive data, or trigger unauthorized actions.
 A financial services firm recently discovered that carefully crafted customer queries could trick their AI agent into revealing account details for other users, bypassing all traditional access controls.

 AI agents aggregate information from multiple sources, creating new pathways for data exposure.
 When an agent pulls customer data, proprietary algorithms, and market intelligence to answer a single query, that response becomes a concentrated target.
+Research shows that AI agents move 16x more data than human users performing equivalent tasks, which dramatically expands the blast radius of any single compromised agent.
 Organizations must implement robust controls to detect threats pre exfiltration before sensitive information leaves the environment.

 Attackers inject malicious data during training or fine tuning phases, corrupting the agent's decision making.
 This creates persistent backdoors that traditional security scans cannot detect.

 AI agents authenticate using API keys, OAuth tokens, and service accounts.
 These credentials often have broad permissions and long lifecycles, making them attractive targets.
+Research across enterprise deployments shows that 90% of agents hold excessive privileges, creating a gap between what an agent's configuration claims and its effective authority inside connected systems.
 Implementing comprehensive strategies to stop token compromise has become critical for protecting agent based architectures.

 Securing AI agent identities requires moving beyond static credentials to dynamic, context aware authentication.